 Hydropower Plant in Los Algarrobos

-The Los Algarrobos project is located in the province of Chiriquí (Panama) and was opened in 2010.
+The Los Algarrobos hydropower plant is located in the province of Chiriquí (Panama) and was opened in 2010.

 Hydropower Plant in La Yeguada

 The El Flor reservoir was formed by building an earth dam and two dykes at an elevation of 560 metres.
-The water flows from there via a 400-metre tunnel and 900-metre penstock to the La Yeguada Power Plant with a 6 MW installed capacity (two 3 MW Pelton units).
+The water flows from there via a 400-metre tunnel and 900-metre penstock to the La Yeguada Power Plant, with an installed capacity of 6 MW (two 3 MW Pelton units).

 Hydropower Plant in Dolega

-The Dolega Power Plant is a run-of-the-river facilitythat takes water from the river Cochea via a diversion dam and intake.
-The water is taken along a 3.6 km channel to two intake chambers and then the penstocks to finally reach the machine room units.
+The Dolega Power Plant is run-of-river and uses waters from the Cochea river through a diversion dam and an intake.
+The water is directed through a 3.6 km long channel to two loading chambers, then to the penstocks and finally to the units in the powerhouse.

 In 2001, the power plant underwent a series of repowering and automation upgrades.
-The project consisted of building a new machine room for three new generators with horizontal axis Francis hydraulic turbines from Alstom, maintaining the civil and hydraulic infrastructure unchanged.
+The project consisted of building a new powerhouse for three new generators with horizontal-axis Francis hydraulic turbines from Alstom, maintaining the civil and hydraulic infrastructure unchanged.
 Each turbine has a capacity of 1,040 kW.

-A control system was installed to automate unit operation, with which operation is controlled remotely from the Dolega Generation Control Centre) (CCGD).
+A control system was installed to automate unit operation, which is used to control operations remotely from the Dolega Generation Control Centre (CCGD).
 The Algarrobos and Macho de Monte Power Plants are also operated from this control centre.

 Dolega was registered by the United Nations as a Clean Development Mechanism (CDM) project, with a view to complying with the Kyoto Protocol of which Panama is a signatory.